Stylised illustration of a live band by The Jetset Society on stage at a ballroom dance evening

 Budget

-A live band includes several professional musicians, preparation, arrangements, technical planning and setup.
-A DJ or playlist can be less expensive, but creates a different impact.
+A live band means several professional musicians, preparation, arrangements, technical planning and setup.
+A DJ or playlist can cost less – but the impact is different.

 Space

 Depending on lineup, a band needs stage space, power, access routes and technical coordination.
-The decision page Which band size fits? explains which size may fit.
+The decision page Which band size fits? helps you judge the right size.

 Technical setup

 Professional live music needs coordinated sound.
-Depending on room, guest count and event phase, The Jetset Society can include sound and technical planning in the concept.
+Depending on room, guest count and stage of the evening, The Jetset Society can build sound and technical planning into the concept.

 A compact decision guide for typical situations.